 The BSO is fortunate enough to have secured contracts working with two local GP surgeries.
 We provide a clinic at the East Street Surgery in Walworth for their patients, and we have a referral arrangement for patients at the Princess Street Group Practice in Elephant and Castle.

-Your treatment will be carried out by senior students and supervised by tutors who are registered osteopaths.
+Your treatment will be carried out by senior students and supervised by tutors who are experienced, registered osteopaths.
 The student osteopaths and tutors will involve you at each step during the appointment, and will ask for your consent to proceed when necessary.
 Please ask questions, and if you are unsure about anything ask for clarification.

 The first part of your appointment will involve your student osteopath taking a full case history which will include your medical history and current general health along with the complaint that has brought you to the clinic.
 In the next part of the appointment, the student osteopath will carry out an examination.
 You may be asked to perform some movements and the student osteopath may then move different parts of your body to see how they are functioning.
 Depending on your individual case, additional tests may be performed such as taking your blood pressure or testing your reflexes.

 Once your student osteopath has completed the examination and spoken with their tutor, they will let you know what they think is causing the problem, and discuss possible treatments with you.
 Occasionally patients need to be referred to their GP and in this situation we are happy to write a letter as to why we feel this is necessary.
 This is normally only carried out with your permission.

 There are many different techniques that osteopaths can use and your student osteopath will discuss these with you.
 You may be advised about exercises, diet or work posture if relevant to your case